 Pistol shooting consists of a range of disciplines in which smallbore and centrefire pistols can be used.

 Smallbore Pistols (or rimfire pistols) consist of semi-automatic pistols or revolvers chambered in .22LR ammunition.
 Under Irish firearms legislation such pistols must have a maximum magazine capacity of 5 rounds.
-Popular examples of such pistols include Hammerli X-Esse, Ruger and Smith & Wesson Model 41 & Model 22A.
+Popular examples of such pistols include Hammerli X-Esse, Ruger MK I-IV, and the Smith & Wesson Model 41.

 Centrefire Pistols consist of semi-automatic pistols or revolvers chambered in higher calibres such as 9mm, .40 or .357.
 In Ireland no new licence applications can be made for centrefire pistols since 2009 therefore there can be no new entrants into the sport of Centrefire Pistol shooting.
 Any new entrants to Pistol shooting may only use Smallbore Pistols.